Last Production Dodge Demon For Sale In Australia, Or Is It?

 “The VIN for this vehicle (2C3CDZH97JH103314) was published on Barrett-Jackson's website at the time of auction: 2018-DODGE-CHALLENGER-SRT-DEMON, so this vehicle in Australia is not the final production car built.”

-Numbering sequences for new vehicles don’t always follow a linear path.
-We don’t think there are any under-the-table dealings happening here, but it certainly seems strange that Dodge would label a vehicle 3300 of 3300 and not have it be the last car.
+Numbering sequences for new vehicles don’t always follow a linear path, and can sometimes include pre-production vehicles recertified for public sale.
+We don’t think there are any under-the-table dealings happening here, but it certainly seems interesting that Dodge would label a vehicle 3300 of 3300 and not have it be the last car.
 The question still burning in our brain is if more than 3300 Demons were ultimately built.
 If the Dodge-confirmed final production Demon has a VIN ending in 3314, are there 13 other cars between it and this white one?

 In any case, it seems this dealer in Australia has Demon number 3300, but it’s not the last one off the assembly line.
 Is it still worth $450,000?
 That's another good question.